Anti-Racism Symposium

 Thompson Rivers University, Campus Activity Center — Grand Hall

-Hosted by the Office of Equity, Diversity, Inclusion & Anti-Racism
+Hosted by the Office of Equity, Diversity, Inclusion & Anti-Racism and the TRU Faculty Association (TRUFA)

 May 5, 2026 8:00 a.m. - 5:00 p.m.